zetifinance/main-website-2023-fork/content/pages/home-page.md

           heading: For Fleets
           image: /img/tezos-wpn1xnccgpw-unsplash.jpg
           main:
+            heading: Fleets
+            rich_editor: >-
-            heading: Accelerate the adoption of zero-emission vehicles across your fleet
+              **Accelerate the adoption of zero-emission vehicles across your fleet**

-            rich_editor: We're disrupting traditional auto finance and helping forward-thinking fleet operators convert to electric vehicles by making it as simple, easy and transparent as paying for any other utility.
+              We're disrupting traditional auto finance and helping forward-thinking fleet operators convert to electric vehicles by making it as simple, easy and transparent as paying for any other utility.
             buttons:
               - button:
                   variant: arrow